Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Optimization, Generalization and Three-Way Trade-Off

-\emph{Discussion of trade-off.} Choosing step sizes $\alpha = \Theta(T^{-\frac{1}{2}} )$, $\gamma = o(T^{-1})$, and number of steps $ T = \Theta(n^2)$, we have the expected PS population risk in gradients is $ \mathcal{O}( n^{-\frac{1}{2}} )$.
-However, choosing $\gamma = o(T^{-1})$ leads to large distance to the CA direction according to Lemma~\ref{lemma:converge_MGDA_bounded_grad} because the term $\frac{4}{\gamma T}$ in \eqref{eq:converge_MGDA_bounded_grad} increases with $T$.
+\emph{Discussion of trade-off.} Choosing $\alpha = \Theta(T^{-\frac{1}{2}} )$, $\gamma = o(T^{-1})$, and $ T = \Theta(n^2)$, the expected PS population risk in gradients is $ \mathcal{O}( n^{-\frac{1}{2}} )$.
+However, choosing $\gamma = o(T^{-1})$ leads to large distance to the CA direction according to Lemma~\ref{lemma:converge_MGDA_bounded_grad} because the term ${4}/{(\gamma T)}$ in \eqref{eq:converge_MGDA_bounded_grad} increases with $T$.
 To ensure convergence to the CA direction, it requires $\gamma = \omega(T^{-1})$, under which the tighter bound in Theorem~\ref{thm:grad_stability_modo_sc} does not hold but the bound in Theorem~\ref{crlr:bound_stab_grad_MGDA} still holds.
-In this case, the PS population risk under proper choice of $\alpha, \gamma, T$ is $\mathcal{O}(n^{-\frac{1}{6}} )$ as discussed in the previous paragraph.
-Therefore, to avoid conflict of gradients, one needs to sacrifice the sample complexity of PS population risk, demonstrating a trade-off between conflict avoidance and PS population risk.
+In this case, the PS population risk under the proper choice of $\alpha, \gamma$, and $T$ is $\mathcal{O}(n^{-\frac{1}{6}} )$ as discussed in the previous paragraph.
+Therefore, to avoid conflict among gradients, MoDo needs to sacrifice the sample complexity of PS population risk, demonstrating a trade-off between conflict avoidance and PS population risk, as demonstrated in Figure~\ref{fig:tradeoff_3way}.